Scope of part

 - Applicability of Simplified Acquisition Procedures

-- Directs users to Part 12 for commercial acquisitions above the micro-purchase threshold and to 36.602-5 for simplified architect-engineer procedures.
+- Directs contracting professionals to Part 12 for commercial acquisitions above the micro-purchase threshold and to 36.602-5 for architect-engineer services.

 Responsibilities

-- Contracting Officers: Must determine if SAP applies based on contract value and type, and reference appropriate FAR parts for special cases.
+- Contracting Officers: Must apply simplified procedures for eligible acquisitions and reference appropriate FAR parts for exceptions or special cases.

 Practical Implications